-To more concretely define those terms, the Partnership created a range of goals - low, medium and high.
-The high-end goals are shown below.
-To achieve cultural and economic stability provided by healthy salmon and steelhead stocks, many more naturally produced fish are needed to meet the recovery goals established by the Partnership - roughly five times the number needed to lift ESA protections.
+The Partnership created a range of goals - low, medium and high.
+To achieve the cultural and economic stability provided by healthy salmon and steelhead stocks, many more naturally produced fish are needed to meet recovery goals - roughly five times the number needed to lift ESA protections.
 Still, these goals are a modest percentage of historical numbers.